SENG-401-Lesson-Planner/Testing/README.md

 2. Open VSCode and open the "Test" folder \* Create it if it is not there
 3. Input "npm init -y" in the terminal \*This creates node_modules and json files
-4. Input "npm install selenium-webdriver mocha chromedriver" in the terminal. \*This downloads the necessary dependencies in your package.json file
+4. Input "npm install selenium-webdriver chromedriver" in the terminal. \*This downloads the necessary dependencies in your package.json file
-5. Go to your package.json file and replace the value of the the "test" key under the "scripts" objects to "mocha".

 # Usage